sabaturgay/docker-node/README.md

-# A Docker wrapped Node.js app starter
+# A Docker wrapped Node.js app starter for microservices or monoliths

 This starter kit created for Node.js apps.
 It uses opinionated packages and architecture.
 It has rest, graphql, socket and more capabilities.
 Here is used packages and technologies: